Wen Yang (Three Kingdoms)

 Wen Chu (238 – 23 April 291), courtesy name Ciqian, better known as Wen Yang, was a military officer of the Jin dynasty of China.
 He previously served in the state of Cao Wei during the Three Kingdoms period.
 In 255, he participated in a rebellion in Shouchun started by his father, Wen Qin, and another Wei general, Guanqiu Jian.
 However, the rebellion was suppressed and Wen Qin and his family were forced to defect to Eastern Wu, Wei's rival state.
 In 257, when another rebellion broke out in Shouchun, Wen Qin and his sons led troops from Wu to support the rebel leader, Zhuge Dan.
 However, by 258, when the odds were against him, Zhuge Dan became increasingly suspicious of Wen Qin and eventually executed him.
 Wen Yang and his younger brother, Wen Hu (文虎), escaped from Shouchun and surrendered to the Wei regent, Sima Zhao, and assisted him in suppressing the revolt.
-Wen Yang continued serving under the Jin dynasty, which replaced the Wei regime in February 266, and achieved fame for leading a successful military campaign against Xianbei forces in northern China.
+Wen Yang continued serving under the Jin dynasty, which replaced the Wei regime in February 266, and achieved fame for leading successful military campaigns against tribal rebels led by Tufa Shujineng in northwestern China.
 In April 291, he was falsely accused of plotting a rebellion with Yang Jun, an ousted regent, and was arrested and executed along with his family.